Conservar Polymeric Varnish (Gloss) 4 fl oz

 Techniques for Reducing Gloss

-There are a number of different ways to reduce the gloss of Conservar varnish:
+There are several different ways to reduce the gloss of Conservar varnish:

-3. Brush the varnish as it dries.
-When the varnish is starting to set up, if you continue to brush it then you will microscopically roughen the surface and it will be less glossy.
+- Brush the varnish as it dries.
+When the varnish starts to set up, continuing to brush will microscopically roughen the surface, making it less glossy.

 If the varnished surface of your painting appears too glossy, you can apply a final coating of Conservar Wax.
 Rub on a thin layer of wax with a soft, lint-free cloth using small circular strokes.
 Allow the wax to dry overnight for the highest degree of matte.
-To create a satin finish, allow the wax to dry for about 4 to 6 hours, and then gently buff.
+Let the wax dry for 4 to 6 hours to create a satin finish, then gently buff.

 Cleanup

 Clean all equipment immediately following application.
 Clean brushes with the recommended acetone.
-To ensure desired results, always make a test piece for your particular application and surface.
+Always make a test piece for your application and surface to ensure desired results.

 Removal

 Use a clean, soft, lint-free rag dampened with xylene.
-Xylene is a strong solvent so care must be taken when using it.
-Gently rub the varnished surface and repeat process until all varnish is removed.
+Xylene is a strong solvent, so care must be taken when using it.
+Gently rub the varnished surface and repeat the process until all varnish is removed.
 Allow to dry and reapply Conservar varnish.
-The solvents used to remove Conservar as opposed to those used for natural resin varnishes are less likely to damage paint films during the cleaning process.
-Conservar Polymeric Varnish is not an easy varnish to use but with practice you can produce an aesthetically pleasing varnish layer.
+The solvents used to remove Conservar instead of those used for natural resin varnishes are less likely to damage paint films during cleaning.
+Conservar Polymeric Varnish is not an easy varnish to use, but you can produce an aesthetically pleasing varnish layer with practice.

 Paraloid B-72 is a registered trademark of Dow Chemical Corporation.
 Conservar is a trademark of Natural Pigments.
 Rublev Colours is a registered trademark of Natural Pigments.